sergiotapia/kryten/README.md

 ./kryten ask ~/directives.pdf question "What is Space Core Directive 196156?"

-The directive states that any officer caught sniffing the saddle of the exercise bicycle in the women's gym will be discharged without trial.
+The directive states that any officer caught sniffing the saddle of the exercise bicycle in the women's gym will be discharged without trial. (directives.pdf, page 1)
 ```

 ## Goals: